kimothokamau/kimothokamaublog/content/blog/sendtobinance/index.md

 + The first seen 4 minutes, means its been waiting for 4 minutes
 + The ETA indicates how long till the transaction is mined

->You can also paste the txid in blockstream.info and see what you will get
+You can also paste the txid in blockstream.info and see what you will get.